 I clearly remember when and where I first discovered the goonzquad brothers on YouTube.
 I was sitting on the couch at home after a long day of work, and I was browsing through YouTube via Apple TV.
 The date was October 14, 2018 – A day after binging on many other car videos for three hours straight.
 Apparently YouTube thought that I wanted to see car videos on this day as well, and they presented me with a video suggestion for a rebuild a wrecked Corvette Z06.

 Keep in mind that I have absolutely no interest in rebuilding cars.
 I’m definitely a car guy, but my video preference tends to lean towards car reviews and spirited driving.
 I’ve never once had the urge to rebuild a wrecked car, but I clicked on the video anyway since I’m a big fan of C7 Corvettes (especially after driving one cross country from San Diego to Washington DC).

 Little did I know that this was the start of something big.
 Not only for me (as it’s always fun to find interesting new content on YouTube), But for the goonzquad brothers as well.
 Granted, they already had over 400,000 subscribers by the time that I discovered them.
 But compared to where they’re at now, that was long before they got big.

 The goonzquad brothers don’t reveal very much personal information, but here’s what we know:

-- The goonzquad brothers still live at home with their parents (and entire family) in Chattanooga Tennessee
+- The goonzquad brothers live in Chattanooga Tennessee (surrounded by family).
+They also have extended family in Eastern Europe.

-- They actually have an older brother (Alex) who is in the home construction business, but didn’t want to be a part of the goonzquad YouTube channel.
+- They have two older brothers.
+The oldest (Alex) is in the home construction business, but didn’t want to be a part of the goonzquad YouTube channel.
 Which is a shame because the boys have mentioned several times that he’s into cars.
 You could also see him wrenching on his own cars in the background in some videos.

 - They also have a sister, who helps out with administrative things like merchandise and camera work (sometimes).